ValeriKozarev/valerikozarev.github.io/README.md

 Current TODOs:
-1. make the header a bit nicer and more responsive
+1. make the header a bit nicer and more responsive 1.5. fix spacing so everything fits on a phone screen
 2. add custom fonts
 3. add portfolio page